AI Competency for Educators

 Explore our free resources below.
 All support human-centered principles and are built to support real institutional and classroom needs.

 Connected Classroom® resources are independently developed and aligned to UNESCO’s AI Competency Framework for Students for educational purposes.
 Our products are not created by or affiliated with UNESCO, and alignment does not imply endorsement.
-Recognition from UNESCO is a separate ongoing process and does not grant rights to UNESCO’s intellectual property.
+Recognition from UNESCO does not grant rights to UNESCO’s intellectual property.
 All original content remains the property of Connected Classroom.

 Both of the AICFTs are available publicly at UNESCO here.
 You can also downloaded the files directly by clicking on the frameworks above.